urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

       You can, however, change the contents of the objects in the list (if the objects are not immutable) Arrays.asList()
+      Is not completely immutable, it does not have a restriction on set() Returns an unmodifiable list that is backed by the array that is used to create the list.
+        Therefore, modifications made to the underlying array will be visible in the list.
-      Is not completely immutable, it does not have a restriction on set() However, it is fixed length, so add() and remove() will throw an UnsupportedOperationException Null hostility
+      AS it is backed by an array, it is fixed length, so add() and remove() will throw an UnsupportedOperationException Null hostility
     listOf.contains(null);  // NullPointerException
-    unmodif.contains(null); // allowed
+    unmodifiableList.contains(null); // allowed
     asList.contains(null);  // allowed

 Comparator<T> and Comparable<T> interfaces
-  Comparation methods are used when sorting a collection of objects They return negative, positive or 0 values based on the result of the comparation
+  Comparison methods are used when sorting a collection of objects They return negative, positive or 0 values based on the result of the comparison
     Example
       Supposing ascending order: Objects.compare(comparable1, comparable2, Comparator.naturalOrder()) returns ->
         -1 // comparable1 goes before comparable2